How To Get A New York Resale Certificate [2023 Guide]

 Step 8 – Out-of-state purchasers will enter their state of registration and sales tax ID number, in addition to the merchandise being purchased.

-Step 9 – The purchaser will certify the property being purchased is for resale and sign and date the certificate.
+Step 9 – The purchaser will certify the property being purchased is for resale and sign and date the sales tax exemption form.

 The resale certificate is kept on file by the seller and is not filed with the state.